wordshaker/jesswhite_4/_posts/2018-04-05-whatsupinnotts-post.md

 ### Code Club

-There are currently  ~ 49 venues in Nottingham
+[Code Club](https://www.codeclub.org.uk/) is a remarkable organisation that runs free coding clubs for young people aged 9 - 13 years.
+It is completely volunteer lead and there are currently ~ 49 venues in Nottingham who have run a Code Club or intend to run one soon.

-6 venues are looking for a volunteer to help them get started There is a FREE online FutureLearn course called “Prepare to run a Code Club” For more info email : eastmidlands@codeclub.org.uk
+There are 6 venues are looking for a volunteer to help them get started so now is a great time to get involved as a volunteer.
+If you are considering starting a club in a venue near you there is also [a FREE online FutureLearn course called “Prepare to run a Code Club”](https://www.futurelearn.com/courses/code-club).

+For more info email : [eastmidlands@codeclub.org.uk](mailto:eastmidlands@codeclub.org.uk)

 ### Podcasts